Dragodraki/Unlocker_Portable_Cedrick-Collomb_PortableAppZ_No-SplashScreen/README.md

 -------------------------------
 USAGE:
 -------------------------------
+-Both method 1 and 2 are portable solutions-

-Method 1: Download the release EXE which doesn't accept the command line options but as single file is full portable and perfectly suitable for USB flash drives.
-Use this method if you plan to use "Unlocker" manually.
+Method 1 (release): Download the release EXE which doesn't accept the command line options but as single file is full portable and perfectly suitable for USB flash drives.
+Recommended for everyone who likes to use the graphical interface (GUI).
+Command-line parameters (console) from Unlocker won't work here.

-Method 2: Download the "bin" folder from Repositories if you want to achieve automatic operations using the command line.
+Method 2 (developer): Download the "bin" folder from Repositories if you want to achieve automatic operations using the command line.
 In this case you have to run the VBS "DisableSplash.vbs" first before "UnlockerPortable.exe" with parameters (run >> "UnlockerPortable.exe" -h << to list all arguments).